 Feminist theory has been discussing the wage gap between the two sexes, as well as women’s misrepresentation in the workplace for decades now.
 Despite all the intense debates, these problems still exist in 2018.
 Even high-paying and indispensable fields such as medicine and healthcare battle this issue today, although we’d want to think they’d be the first to progress.

-If you’ve been wondering about what the position most often filled by women in healthcare are, or even how much a female nurse earns on average, then you already know how complicated the discussion can get.
+If you’ve been wondering about what the position most often filled by women in healthcare is, or even how much a female nurse earns on average, then you already know how complicated the discussion can get.
 Here is what you need to know about equity in the field through the lens of women’s efforts and retributions.

 About Women Healthcare Aides

 According to The Economist, the positions of health aide and nurse are two of the four jobs dominated by the female gender, alongside those of teacher and secretary.
-80% of these occupations are held by women, which leaves the remained of 20% to men.
+80% of these occupations are held by women, which leaves the remained 20% to men.
 The difference is considerable and quite visible as far as numbers are concerned.

 For example, only 11.4% of the registered nurses across the territory of the United Kingdom are men, which means that women represent the remaining majority of 88.6%.
 Of course, this underlines a problem in itself, namely stereotyping and stigma.
 Have you ever seen a man disclose the fact that he is a healthcare aide to his male friends in a sitcom episode?